Sean Eaton: A Passion for Community Policing

 When I got promoted to a leadership role, I wanted to develop myself and learn to mentor the troopers coming up behind me.
 I took the Certified Public Manager program training through the State and it reignited my interest in leadership.
 That’s when a familiar feeling came back and I knew it was time to finish the bachelor’s degree.

-Given Granite State College’s long history of supporting first responders with programs designed in collaboration with police, fire, and other first responders, Sean talked with his peers and opted to learn more about GSC’s Public Administration program.
+Given the college’s long history of supporting first responders with programs designed in collaboration with police, fire, and other first responders, Sean talked with his peers and opted to learn more about the college’s Public Administration program.

-Granite State made getting back to college seamless.
+The college made getting back to school seamless.
 It wasn’t a difficult transition.
 Between my prior college credits and NHPST, I had more than enough credits in transfer.
 That helped me maximize my time.
-While the decision to return is still an investment, the State’s tuition partnership with Granite State makes managing the cost reasonable.
+While the decision to return is still an investment, the State’s tuition partnership with the college makes managing the cost reasonable.
 Ultimately though, I made my decision because the online format makes it possible to balance my life at work and home with classes.

 Balancing Family Life, Work, and Education